Tonopah Test Range Airport: Role and operations

-The 30th Reconnaissance Squadron, operating Predator Unmanned Aerial Vehicles, was activated at Tonopah in August 2005 as part of the 57th Operations Group at Nellis.
-The squadron currently operates the USAF's RQ-170 Sentinel UAVs.
-It may also be used by the Detachment 3, 53d Test and Evaluation Group for foreign aircraft evaluation testing.
+Tonopah may be used by the Detachment 3, 53d Test and Evaluation Group for foreign aircraft evaluation testing.

 F-117A storage

 In 2008, the surviving fleet of 52 production F-117As were stored, with wings removed, in their original hangars at Tonopah.
-Since the aircraft still contain classified material, the Air Force was not able to mothball them in the normal facilities and will use hangars at Tonopah instead.
+Since the aircraft still contain classified material, the Air Force was not able to mothball them in normal facilities, and use hangars at Tonopah instead.
 One of the mothballed Stealth Fighters is painted in “Gray Dragon” experimental camouflage.
-The last operational F-117A left Air Force Plant 42 at Palmdale, California, home of the Lockheed Skunk Works for Tonopah on 11 August 2008, marking the disbandment of the 410th Flight Test Squadron, the last operational F-117A squadron.
+The last operational F-117A left Air Force Plant 42 at Palmdale, California, for Tonopah on 11 August 2008, marking the disbandment of the 410th Flight Test Squadron, the last operational F-117A squadron.
 Of these, one was scrapped to test effective methods of disposing of the fleet.

-However, it appears that in 2010, four F-117A aircraft plus two maintenance spares are reportedly back in use for R&D purposes at Groom Lake, but the rest remain in storage at Tonopah.
+In 2010, four F-117A aircraft plus two maintenance spares are reportedly back in use for R&D purposes at Groom Lake, but the rest remain in storage at Tonopah.
 F-117s were seen flying in the Nevada skies in May 2013.
 F-117s have been spotted flying near Tonopah as recently as February 2019.
 In October 2020, a F-117A was spotted landing at MCAS Miramar in San Diego.
 Most recently, in February 2024, two F-117s were seen at testing range R-2508 in the Mojave Desert.